kubedb/cli/docs/tutorials/redis/README.md

 r1        ClusterIP   10.102.1.255   <none>        6379/TCP   4m
 ```

 KubeDB operator sets the `status.phase` to `Running` once the database is successfully created.
-Run the following command to see the modified tpr:
+Run the following command to see the modified Redis object:

 ```yaml
 $ kubedb get rd -n demo r1 -o yaml